SchakelMarketeers/WhiteWorks-API/README.md

 In case this does not meet your business needs, please contact us.

+## Requirements

+This library has the following requirements:

+ - cURL
+ - PHP 5.6, 7.0+ or HHVM
+ - PSR-4 compliant autoloader (when not using Composer)

 ## Installation

 The easiest way to start using this library, is by installing it via [Composer][getcomposer].